Beas Kund Trek, Manali

 How to reach Beas Kund trek in Manali:

-Manali is connected to all the states across India, one can travel by road or by air, Delhi is taken as an
+Manali is connected to all the states across India, one can travel by road or by air, Delhi is taken as example to Guide our trekkers so plan accordingly.

 Reach Manali by Road: